Jean-Marc Jézéquel

 Professor Jean-Marc Jézéquel is a French computer scientist.

+Biography

-Professionally, Jean-Marc Jézéquel worked as a computer scientist at the University of Rennes, France.
-His research contributions have laid the foundations of the theory of Model-driven architecture.
+Jean-Marc Jézéquel is a French computer scientist and professor of software engineering at the University of Rennes.
+His research focuses on software engineering, model-driven engineering (MDE), self-adaptive systems, runtime models, software product lines, and digital twins.

 From January 2012 to December 2020, he was Director of IRISA and then President of Informatics Europe.

 Education and academic career

 Jean-Marc Jézéquel received an engineering degree from Telecom Bretagne in 1986 and a PhD from the University of Rennes 1 in Rennes in 1989.

 He then worked for the Transpac (network) company on an Intelligent Network project.
 In 1991, he became a researcher (Chargé de recherche) at the CNRS (Centre National de la Recherche Scientifique).
 During most of 1996, he has been an invited researcher in Pr.
 Yonezawa's lab, in the University of Tokyo, Japan.

 Since October 2000, he has been Professor of Software Engineering at University of Rennes, where he pursued research on the foundations of Model Driven Engineering.
-From 2000 to 2012 he headed an Inria research team called Triskell.
+From 2000 to 2012 he headed an Inria research team called Triskell, which became known for its work in model-driven engineering, software language engineering, and adaptive systems.

-From January 2012 to December 2020, he was Director of IRISA, a 800 people public research lab in informatics.
+From 2012 to 2020, he served as Director of IRISA, one of France's largest computer science research laboratories.